 info@ymafsf.org

-College is a costly endeavor, even for students who come from families whose income doesn’t qualify for need-based financial aid like the Pell Grant.
-Luckily, merit-based aid is available for top-ranking students who maintain good grades, score high on the SAT/ACT, and excel outside the classroom.
-These 20 merit-based scholarships are quite competitive, but don’t forget to ask your school’s financial aid office about merit aid opportunities too.
+College is a costly endeavor, even for high school students who come from families whose income doesn’t qualify for need-based financial aid like the Pell Grant.
+Luckily, merit based aid is available for top-ranking high school students who:

 Related: